 ParshaWorld

-ParshaWorld takes the weekly Torah portion and turns it into a short bedtime read for families with children.
-Each parsha is condensed into a few pages of plain language, keeping the narrative intact while making it accessible for young readers.
+ParshaWorld takes the weekly Torah portion and turns it into a short read for families of all ages.
+Each weekly Torah portion is condensed into a few pages of plain child-friendly text, keeping the narrative intact while making it accessible for young readers.

-The site automatically detects which parsha is current using the Hebcal API and opens straight to this week's reading.
-It handles double parsha weeks, language variants, and includes a parsha selector to browse the full cycle.
+The site automatically detects which weekly Torah portion is current using the Hebcal API and opens straight to this week's reading.
+It handles double portion weeks and includes a Torah portion selector to browse the full cycle.

 It's live at parshaworld.com.